vishalg0wda/s2-sdk-typescript/docs/models/components/nextseqnum.md

 # NextSeqNum

-Sequence number for the next record on this stream, in case the requested `start_seq_num` was larger.
+Sequence number that will be assigned to the next record on this stream.
-If returned in a streaming read session, this will be a terminal reply.
+This will be returned either because the requested `start_seq_num` was larger, or in case of a limited read, equal to it.

 ## Example Usage